-It is assumed that the network, which the DAC is attached to, is protected by security measures that are intended to prevent malicious programs, viruses and network traffic, not related to the working of the operational environment, entering the network to which it is attached.
-Although the virus database files and various patches are kept up to date, the policy recognises that new threats emerge over time and that occasionally they may enter the environment from outside and provides measures to help limit the damage.
-The policy will define how IT products are protected against threats originating from outside the organisation.

-The employees of the organisation are aware of, are trained in and operate according to the terms and conditions of the policy.
-The policy also covers physical security and the need for employees to work in a security aware manner including the usage of the DAC.
+It is assumed that the customer will have a Security Policy governing the use of IT products by employees in the customer organisation.
+The TOE assumes that the network to which it is attached is protected by security measures that are intended to prevent mal-ware, viruses and network traffic, not related to the working of the operational environment, entering the network to which it is attached.
+Although the Virus database files and various patches are kept up to date, the policy recognises that new threats emerge over time and that occasionally they may enter the environment from outside and provides measures to help limit the damage.
+The Policy will define how IT products are protected against threats originating from outside the customer organisation.
+The organisation's employees are aware of, are trained in and operate according to the terms and conditions of the policy.
+The policy also covers physical security and the need for employees to work in a security aware manner including the usage of the TOE.
+The Security Policy describes and requires a low to medium level of assurance (EAL2) for the TOE.

-1.11.2 Environment
+4.2.2 Environment

-It is assumed that the operational environment of the DAC is a regular office environment.
+The TOE assumes that its operational environment is a regular office environment.
 Physical access to the operational environment is restricted.
-The environment contains non-threatening office personnel (local users, remote users, remote system administrator, Océ service engineer).
-A "thief" (cleaning staff, burglar, visitor, in rare cases a user who will have no moral issues in stealing the TOE or parts of it and attempts to retrieve earlier printer and scanner jobs from the TOE) is only rarely present in this environment and not on a recurring base.
+The environment contains non-threatening office personnel (S.LOCAL\USER, S.REMOTE\USER, S.REMOTE\SYSADMIN and S.SERVICE\ENGINEER).
+S.THIEF is only rarely present in this environment and not on a recurring basis.